apetro/less-iclas-more-better/README.md

 * friction to committers, in their having to check for CLA compliance, nag for this.
 * friction to contributors, in their having to understand, print, sign, scan or fax, and follow up on their CLA submission.

-but does not add value, since the [Apache 2 license][] already specifies that contributions intentionally submitted for inclusion in the work may be distributed under the Apache 2 license.
+but adds little value, since the [Apache 2 license][] already specifies that contributions intentionally submitted for inclusion in the work may be distributed under the Apache 2 license.

 ## What does Apache do?